sitiporn/Reading-paper/intent_detection.md

       2) **especially semantics similar intents
     ---

     * what did authors try to accomplish ?

+    *  what did authors do ?

         1) self-supervised Contrasive Pretrainning models to discriminate the semantically similar utraunes